zompi2/cppcorosample/README.md

 The code below implements two different tasks: `CoroTaskA` and `CoroTaskB`.
 They can be called when using `co_await` in the same coroutine which returns the same type of Handle.

-Tasks are also more elegant as they are defined using the class, so they allow better code encapsulation.
+Tasks are defined using the class instead of structs, so they allow better code encapsulation.

-This code is also inside the `Samples` directory here: [02_CoroTasks.cpp](Samples/02_CoroTasksExample.cpp)
+This code with comments is also inside the `Samples` directory here: [02_CoroTasks.cpp](Samples/02_CoroTasksExample.cpp)

 ```c++
 #include <iostream>